 Links to the Gatsby Benchmark 4- Linking Curriculum learning to careers, and Benchmark 5.
 Encounters with employers and employees.
-Career Ready Award Scheme Provision of Career Ready award scheme for disadvantaged students in Y12 and Y13.
-Nationally, Career Ready aims to work in areas of disadvantage and with limited student progression into professional and managerial roles.
-29% of young people they engage with nationally are FSM learners and they work in 20/38 areas designated as social mobility and employability 'cold spots', as defined by the Careers & Enterprise Company (see: careerready.org.uk).
-EEF Research shows that Small Group Tuition can add +4 months and mentoring can have some impact on PP learners.
-Links to the Gatsby Benchmark 4- Linking Curriculum learning to careers, and Benchmark 5.
-Encounters with employers and employees.
-FREE Attendance at Career ready sessions with business partners including master classes delivered by employers.
-Review through student and teacher voice and impact in B4L and assessment data following events.
-Increasing the achievement of the most disadvantaged students, increasing employability and improving engagement across the school.
-The students will have the opportunity of developing a range of skills including awareness of the workplace of the self-confidence, self-presentation, real-life skills and knowledge they need for work.
-Increase in higher or further education or directly into employment via apprenticeships or school leaver programmes.
-CHALLENGE NUMBERS ADDRESSED: 4, 5 Maximising opportunities to work with external agencies We work closely with outside agencies to maximise on opportunities for collaboration in the best interests of our students including vulnerable and disadvantaged students, including Higher Horizons, Opportunities Area, CEC etc. Many of these opportunities are targeted at students who are at risk of NEET.
+Maximising opportunities to work with external agencies We work closely with outside agencies to maximise on opportunities for collaboration in the best interests of our students including vulnerable and disadvantaged students, including Higher Horizons, Opportunities Area, CEC etc. Many of these opportunities are targeted at students who are at risk of NEET.
 FREE Attendance, BFL, progress data and student voice.
 Reduction in number of students who are at risk of NEET.
-CHALLENGE NUMBERS ADDRESSED: 4, 5 Medpath The Science department run the Medpath Programme: this is a widening participation initiative supporting those with the desire to enter into a medical career.
+CHALLENGE NUMBERS ADDRESSED: 4, 5 Medpath The Science department run the Medpath Programme in conjunction with Keele University: this is a widening participation initiative supporting those with the desire to enter into a medical career.
 FREE Attendance, BFL, progress data and student voice Increased attainment and transition to high quality destinations.
 CHALLENGE NUMBERS ADDRESSED: 4, 5